jftung/the-pipe-strip/transcripts/first_draft.md

 Life brings to mind a beating heart, breathing lungs, blinking eyes, but the real life is in our imaginations.
 And who better embodies the definition of imagination if not a simple man?
-A cartoonist, who puts his ideas to paper so that they may live on, that our childrn, and our children's children, and their children's children's children can access the wealth of ideas that have accumulated thus far.
+A cartoonist, who puts his ideas to paper so that they may live on, that our children, and our children's children, and their children's children's children can access the wealth of ideas that have accumulated thus far.
 They will plug themselves into an information grid and they will have access.